 Before you get started filming, you first must identify and decide the purpose of your video.
 Your videos can be anything from product-focused to emphasizing the culture of your brand.

 Create an event introduction video that simply explains the purpose of the tradeshow or webinar and what you hope to accomplish.
-Be warm and inviting, smile and make the video seem conversational.
+Be warm and inviting, smile, and make the video seem conversational.

 Product videos are another excellent way to build a rapport with potential clientele and get them feeling enthusiastic about your products.
 Per Wyzowl, nearly two-thirds of businesses that use product videos believe they lead directly to increased sales.

-Integrate Video with Your Marketing Automation Platform
+Integrate Video into Your Marketing Automation Platform

 By connecting your video hosting platform to a marketing automation platform, all your services will be tied together to spit out the pertinent lead generation information and statistics you need to inform the sales team on a next-step strategy.
 This allows you to create smart lists based on viewing data and send product-specific emails based on the product-specific videos that a prospect viewed.
 You can then track which videos converted prospects into leads and which leads converted to sales all in one central marketing system.